shoeper/seafile-docs/changelog/server-changelog.md

 * [fix] Fix sometimes a revision is missing from a file's version history
 * [security] Use HTTP POST instead of GET to remove libraries
-* [fix] Fix a problem that sharing dialog not popup in IE10
+* [fix] Fix a problem that sharing dialog not pop-up in IE10
 * A few other small UI improvements

 ### 4.4.1 (2015.09.24)